-In the theater, Elissa most recently played the Baroness in the US Premiere of Lermontov's Masquerade, directed by Sam Helfrich.
-It was performed in concert with the 50-piece String Orchestra of Brooklyn, playing Aram Khachaturian's Masquerade Suite.
+In the theater, Elissa most recently played Margo in Laura Shamus' Up to Date.
+Last year she played the Baroness in the US Premiere of Lermontov's Masquerade, directed by Sam Helfrich, performed in concert with the 50-piece String Orchestra of Brooklyn, playing Aram Khachaturian's Masquerade Suite.
 Elissa directed and starred in the premiere of Meredith Anthony's grim noir, Murder on the Main Line at Manhattan Repertory Theater in the Fall of 2015.
 She directed the world premiere of Bambi Everson's Neither Here Noir There at Manhattan Rep in early 2017.

 Elissa played Helena Marais Rosenthal in James Bosley's play BROAD CHANNEL with UP Theater Company in NYC in 2014.
 In January of that year she also revived William Leavengood’s one-woman play SPECIAL (about autism) at the American Stage in St. Petersburg, which she had premiered at Theatre Row on 42nd Street, NYC.
 In November 2013, Elissa played Sunny in Sally Nemeth’s play MILL FIRE, in an Ivy Theater production that was part of two NYC festivals: EstroGenius and the Harvest Theater Festival.
 She also played the lead in Craig Lucas’ Reckless on East 4th St, directed by her husband Clark Middleton with the wonderful actor Matthew Cowles playing her many shrinks.

 Elissa has published non-fiction about travel, politics, film, and art.
-She speaks conversational Spanish, Portuguese, French and Czech; co-directs Apt 929; and occasionally sings jazz at Smalls, NYC.
+She speaks conversational Spanish, Portuguese, French and Czech; co-directs the production company and performance space Apt 929; and occasionally sings jazz at Smalls, NYC.
+Her extensive work as a copy editor has given her prodigious facility with the language of the medical and legal worlds as well.
+Elissa is also the editor of Blue Note Records' magazine, the Blue Note Review.